mjanes71/megan-roach-demo/Multi_Node_Roach_Demo.md

 select * from gloria;

 ```
-*If doing a live demo, this is a good time to pause and show the databases tab in the gui to demonstrate that data is replicated across all 3 nodes.
+:zap: *If doing a live demo, this is a good time to pause and show the databases tab in the gui to demonstrate that data is replicated across all 3 nodes.
 Also a good time to pull up the replication dashboard and talk about data replication defaults*

 check out the replication for a single row